DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 You can always update this later if needed.

-### 3. Create an incident Slack channel (any incident lead)
+### 3. Open an incident thread in Teams (any incident lead)

-Initiate the Slack IncidentBot by sending the message `/incident open` in your service Slack channel or #teacher-services-infra.

-Complete the details in the IncidentBot template, and press Enter, which will automatically create a dedicated Slack channel for the incident.
+In the Incidents channel in the Schools Digital Teams team, start a new thread with the following information:

+- Incident title
+- Incident priority (P1, P2, P3)
+- Affected service(s)
+- Incident comms lead
+- Incident tech lead
+- Incident support lead
+- Short description of the incident

-Add vital people as soon as you can to the Slack channel.
+Tag vital people as soon as you can to the Teams thread.
 The comms lead can focus on adding any others later.

 ### 4. Focus on fixing the incident (usually tech lead)